Fast fashion in China: The Industry in China

 In 2021, the fashion industry generated $31 billion globally.
 China, in particular, accounted for 32% of total brand clothing sales in 2017 alone.
 The rapid consumption lifestyle that China has taken on has contributed to the increase of fast fashion.
 The use of inexpensive materials and labor contributes to China's ability to maintain high production levels while keeping their economic debt minimal.
 By producing more fast fashion pieces, the economy benefits.
 However, rapid production of fashion comes at a cost of perpetuating the climate crisis, such as through marine pollution, cotton cultivation, and increased carbon emissions.

 Fast fashion exists not only because it helps the economy but also because it fulfills a high-consumption lifestyle popular in Western countries.
 In addition, how fast fashion is marketed contributes to its fast consumption; fast fashion clothing is meant to be worn for the duration of a short-term trend.
 Once the trend is over, it may be disposed of, and its affordability encourages a lack of guilt over its waste.
 However, the amount of clothing that is quickly bought and discarded thus increases the amount of waste produced, exacerbating its environmental impact.

-Notable companies
+Notable Companies

+Shein

+Shein is an online platform that quickly grew into a major global fast fashion retailer.
+It uses a digital business model based on e-commerce platforms, data analysis, and fast supply chains to quickly respond to fashion trends and customer demand.
+The company targets young consumers and has become very popular among Gen Z and younger Millennial shoppers because of the low prices and wide range of styles.
+Overall, Shein reflects the shift in the fashion industry toward faster and more algorithmic retail systems.

+Shein's supply chain relies on a network of small manufacturers, mainly based in China.
+This allows it to produce and release new items very quickly.
+The company is reported to launch thousands of new products every day, which explains its strong position in the fast fashion market.
+However, with this rapid production model comes an environmental impact and poor labor conditions.
+Despite these issues, Shein continues to grow and remains a leading retailer in the fast fashion industry.